Updated Dec. 1, 2018: If you’re reading this in 2018, remember Miracle is on Liberty this year. Here’s what to expect at the holiday pop-up bar.

 Holiday cheer abounds in the heart of the city’s public square.
 Check out the tree made up of red-and-white LED lights, listen to some live music, shop the holiday market and even say hello to Santa.
 If you can only make one stop on this journey, this is the one.

-After all of that, it’s a good time to warm up with a hot drink nearby, like the Bad Santa at Miracle on Market or the mulled wine at Market Street Grocery.
+After all of that, it’s a good time to warm up with a drink nearby.
+Check out Miracle on Liberty or The Wine Bar at Market Street Grocery.

 Stop 4: PPG Place